jbmokuz/pocket-monster-of-the-week/Playbooks/grass.md

 **Grass** and **Bug** Pokemon are kind of a mixed bag.
 There are a lot of options, but perhaps nothing too single foucused.
 They also have sleep, in a lot of causes the best status effect move.

-**Grass** & **Bug** pokemon can have amazing survivability if they have a source of healing.
+**Grass** pokemon can have amazing survivability if they have a source of healing.
 They also have the ability to move pokemon around.

+**Bug** pokemon...

 They use **Tough** to precisely cut and also move Pokemon around where they want them.
 Also **Cool** can be used for good first impressions